TobiasMeister/Nick/README.md

 # Nick
-A Discord bot for enabling easier user identification via nickname prefixes
+A Discord bot which welcomes new users to a guild, asks them for their name/handle and prefixes their username with it for easier identification.